tomdorr/COM304_FOUNDATION_1/README.md

 You are welcome to look at stuff here but mostly it is not complete and won't work (yet).
 Don't make your own changes here.

-See [Introduction to Git](../main/introductionToGitHub.md) for more instructions on getting started with git and forking this repository.
+See [Session 1](../main/sessions/session1) for more instructions on getting started with git and forking this repository.